ChrisCummins/ProGraML/README.md

 ### Requirements

-* macOS or GNU / Linux
+* macOS ≥ 10.15 or GNU / Linux (we recommend Ubuntu Linux ≥ 18.04).
-* bazel >= 2.0
+* bazel ≥ 2.0
-* Python >= 3.6
+* Python ≥ 3.6
 * (Optional) NVIDIA GPU with CUDA drivers for TensorFlow and PyTorch

-See [INSTALL](/INSTALL.md) for the lowdown on setting up your build environment.
-Once done, you should be able to build and run the full test suite using:
+Test that you have everything prepared by building and running the full test
+suite:

 ```sh
 $ bazel test //programl/...